mengnans/Cars-Today/README.md

 bid later in the My Bid tab.

 #### A registered user closes his/her auction
-A registered user comes to the website, he/she firstly goes to Sell My Car tab, then he click Close Auction button to one of his/her cars that he/she wanted to close the auction.
+A registered user comes to the website, he/she first goes to Sell My Car tab, then he clicks Close Auction button to one of his/her cars that he/she wanted to close the auction.
 Then the auction is closed, the website will show the result of the auction (e.g. winner with price or no valid bids).
-After that, for those users who bid the car, the status of their bids will be changed (for the winner it will be changed to successful bid, for the others it will be changed to failed bid).
+After that, for those users who bid the car, the status of their bids will be changed (for the winner it will be changed to a successful bid, for the others it will be changed to failed bid).
 Meanwhile, a new order will be created for the winner.